oss-aspen/8Knot/docs/new_viz_guidance.md

 This code-block is our solution to the challenge of abstracting-away all of the background-worker and caching logic necessary to make this app run.

+For visualizations that still need to wait on cached rows directly, prefer `pages.utils.cache_wait.wait_for_cache(...)` instead of a fixed `time.sleep(0.5)` loop.
+The helper backs off between cache checks so a page full of callbacks does not hammer the Postgres cache while worker queries are still running.

 ## Conclusion

 We hope this guide helps you along the way to implementing your own visualizations.
 We would love